bnpy/bnpy/README.md

 You can use **bnpy** from a command line/terminal, or from within Python.
 Both options require specifying a dataset, an allocation model, an observation model (likelihood), and an algorithm.
 Optional keyword arguments with reasonable defaults allow control of specific model hyperparameters, algorithm parameters, etc.

-Below, we show how to call bnpy to train a 8 component Gaussian mixture model on a default toy dataset (shown below).
+Below, we show how to call bnpy to train a 8 component Gaussian mixture model on a default toy dataset stored in a .csv file on disk.
 In both cases, log information is printed to stdout, and all learned model parameters are saved to disk.

 ## Calling from the terminal/command-line